Parks & Recreation: Adopt-A-Park Volunteers

 - Theta Nu Alpha Sorority (Thatcher Park)

-- The Anderson Family (Knox Ridge Park)
+- Vacancy (Knox Ridge Park)

 - Samantha Swindler (Forest Grove Leader) and Becky Kramer (Urban Decanter) (Rogers Park)